from 1 vote

 Learn about ghee and how to make it at home!

-Place the butter in the pan and melt over medium heat.
-The milk solids will rise to the top as the butter separates.
+Melt the butter in the pan over medium heat.
+Over time, the milk solids will begin to separate and rise to the top.

 When the butter is nice and deep golden yellow, remove from the heat.

-Pour through a fine mesh sieve lined with cheese cloth to remove any of the remaining milk solids.
+Pour it through a fine mesh sieve lined with cheesecloth to remove any of the remaining milk solids.
 Some will be stuck to the bottom of the pan.

 The ghee will be very, very hot.
 Use extreme caution.
 Let the jar cool, undisturbed, until it reaches room temperature.

-Top with a lid and either store in a cool, dark cupboard, or in the refrigerator.
+Top with a lid and store in a cool, dark cupboard or in the refrigerator.